- What is Deep Sky West?

 We also believe working within a community of similar imagers significantly enhances the experience and accelerates the learning process.
 We don’t judge who is or isn’t an astrophotographer.

 They also allow those with “interesting systems which are desirable to other imagers” to be hosted for free.

-Lloyd says, “it’s a play on the sharing economy in a way.
-The sky isn’t going to change substantively in our lifetimes, but the equipment is changing quickly and not everyone can afford to get the latest greatest thing all the time.”
+It’s a play on the sharing economy in a way.
+The sky isn’t going to change substantively in our lifetimes, but the equipment is changing quickly and not everyone can afford to get the latest and greatest thing all the time.